bolst/HHG/src/rau-coupling-note.md

-Hey Nic,

-Yes, the next step is to include the coupling to the electric field.
+The next step is to include the coupling to the electric field.
 This is usually done in these case via the vector potential, using that

 $$
 E = -\frac{dA}{dt}